PharaohTools/ptconfigure/README.md

 ## Installation

-On your Mac, Linux, Unix or Windows Machine, you'll need to install Git and PHP5.
-If you don't have either, google them they are easy to install.
-To install cleopatra cli on your machine do the following at the command line.
+First you'll need to install Git and PHP5.
+If you don't have either, google them - they're easy to install.
+To install cleopatra cli on your On your Mac, Linux or Unix Machine silently do the following:

 git clone http://git.pharaohtools.com/git/phpengine/cleopatra.git && sudo php cleopatra/install-silent

-or...
+or on Windows ...

+git clone http://git.pharaohtools.com/git/phpengine/cleopatra.git && sudo php cleopatra/install-windows-silent

+If you need to

 git clone http://git.pharaohtools.com/git/phpengine/cleopatra.git && sudo php cleopatra/install (If you want to choose the install dir)